prokube/kubeflow-examples/README.md

 ### Object storage
 Object storage is any S3-like type of storage.
-Kubeflow Pipelines use object storage extensively to store intermediate and final task/pipeline artefacts.
+Kubeflow Pipelines use object storage extensively to store intermediate and final task/pipeline artifacts.
 Furthermore, KServe can be configured to serve models directly from object storage.
-Kubeflow (if deployed via[manifests](https://github.com/kubeflow/manifests)) comes with [MinIO](https://min.io/) built in.
+Kubeflow (if deployed via [manifests](https://github.com/kubeflow/manifests)) comes with [MinIO](https://min.io/) built in.
 Due to MinIO license change the bundled version is quite old, but still functional.
 Alternatively, admins can configure Kubeflow Pipelines to use other instances of object storage (e.g. self-served MinIO, AWS S3, GCS, etc.).
 Relevant for end users it to know that many S3 libraries use environmental variables for their